wingkeet/upnp/README.md

 # upnp
-Node.js CLI program to browse UPnP media servers.
+Node.js program to discover and browse UPnP media servers.

 ### Introduction
-`upnp` is a Node.js program to demonstrate how to browse UPnP media servers.
+`upnp` is a Node.js CLI program to demonstrate how to discover and browse UPnP media servers.

 ### Prerequisites
 - The file `ask.js` requires Node.js >= 14.0.0 due to usage of the optional chaining